-Keeping Track of Everything
+Homeschool Planners Help Keep Track of Everything

 If you’ve been homeschooling for any length of time, you pretty quickly realize that you need some way to keep track of everything you and your children are doing.
+You need one of those homeschool planners.
 Thankfully, you don’t have to reinvent the wheel here.

 I’ve used several different planners, organizers and systems over the years to keep track of our homeschooling efforts.
-Each has their pros and cons, and each fits a different season in life or personality better.
+Each has their pros and cons.
+And each fits a different season in life or personality better.

 There are a few different online planning systems for homeschool.
 Some are strictly lesson based, and some include other options for tracking other parts of your life.
 Most of the ones I recommend are free to use, but there are a couple I’ve used that are subscription based.

 This is a free, online-based lesson planner, available through any browser.
 You can add multiple students, multiple resources, and track from year to year.
 You can copy lessons from one student to the next, meaning that if you plan to use the same curriculum year over year, you really only have to plan it out once, and then just use the copy feature.

 This is a free download you can use to track your lesson plans and students.
 It isn’t supported any more (as they have upgraded to a subscription online model) but it’s still very usable.
 It’s extremely user friendly, with it’s copy-across-days feature, and automatic page updater.

 This is a upgrade from the downloadable tracker above.
 It’s an online version, with all the same features as above, and more.
 What’s nice is that this program lets you plan out your lessons, without assigning them to dates, offering you just a bit more flexibility.
 You can then schedule out your year, or just a week at a time, depending on what your situation is.

 This is a really nice, simple homeschool planner.
 You can track more than just your lesson plans but also your field trips and extracurricular activities with it.
 And it’s really easy to bump lessons from one day to the next, without having to double up or adjust all the way through the calendar.

 This software is more than just a homeschool lesson planner, but a family organizer.
 You can include all your lesson plans, extracurricular activities, household chores and meal plans, and even work schedules and events in your calendar, and offer user logins to multiple people.

 This one will send out email digests and text message reminders to members of the family, as well as help you generate shopping lists for your meal planning.
 It’s very mobile friendly, and has the option for users in one family to send messages to each other using the software.

 There are several paper planners that I’ve also used over the years.
 Some are printable versions, meaning I can print off as many copies as I need, or only what I need, so there’s is some customization available.
 Some were already bound, and I bought shipped or picked up at a store or conference.